 Dietary patterns have long been recognized as a critical component of our health and are also known to play a prominent role in the composition of the gut microbiome.
 For instance, research has shown that changing from an animal-based diet to a plant-based diet results in astonishingly rapid changes in the gut microbiome.
 Research has just begun skimming the surface of the mechanisms behind which foods help and harm the health of the gut microbiome.
 This is an important area of investigation because the gut microbiome is believed to play a pivotal role in our overall health – including our skin health.

-The trillions of different microbes that live in our small and large intestines influence our health by helping to digest the food we eat, protect against disease causing infections, and even make vitamins.
+The trillions of different microbes that live in our small and large intestines influence our health by helping to digest the food we eat, protect against disease-causing infections, and even make vitamins.
 It turns out, there is a compound called L-carnitine present in many foods that is converted by our gut microbes to a chemical that may be linked to increased risk for heart attack and strokes.

 What Is L-Carnitine?

 L-carnitine (or carnitine) is a type of amino acid (the molecules that make up the building blocks of proteins) found normally in most cells throughout the body.
 Our bodies naturally produce enough carnitine to carry out its functions in energy production and detoxification.
 When we ingest food that contains L-carnitine, the resident bacteria in our gut break it down to produce a different chemical called trimethylamine (TMA).
 TMA is then converted to trimethylamine N-oxide (TMAO) by our liver.
 In a study at the Cleveland Clinic, researchers found that TMAO produced as a result of gut bacteria metabolism is associated with plaque buildup in arteries throughout the body (a disease called atherosclerosis).
 In this study, meat-eaters had had a higher prevalence of Prevotella microorganisms, which the researchers hypothesized to contribute to their higher levels of TMAO.
 On the other hand, the vegan and vegetarian individuals had a higher predominance of Bacteroides species and much lower TMAO levels.
 In fact, in a study of over 2,000 humans, higher blood levels of TMAO were even associated with premature death.
-This research highlights the influence the gut microbiome may have over the health of our blood vessels and our ultimate longevity.
+This research highlights the influence the gut microbiome may have on the health of our blood vessels and our ultimate longevity.

 L-carnitine is present primarily in meat.
 Red meat of all kinds (processed and unprocessed) contain L-carnitine, including beef, lamb, pork, and veal.